Humanitarian designs relationship with women in disasters

 Biography

-Rute Fiadeiro is a design researcher and product design engineer interested in designs application to gender and humanitarian contexts.
+Rute Fiadeiro is a design researcher and product design engineer interested in designs application and engagement in complex topics such as gender, violence, and disasters.

 Rute graduated from Brunel University London with a BSc (Hons) in Product Design Engineering.
 During her time at Brunel, she took part in a Brunel funded volunteer programme in Indonesia where halfway through an earthquake occurred in Lombok (2018).
 In response, the programme team redirected their efforts to developing a mutual aid group to support the disaster response.
 This experience coupled with the development of her undergraduate project, ReCleft (a reusable cleft palate training simulator for low-resource countries), led to her interest in understanding further the role of design in humanitarian contexts, which later on focused on the gender dimension during her MRes at the RCA.